cozy/cozy-stack/docs/cli/cozy-stack_apps.md

 ### Options

 ```
-      --all-domains     work on all domains iterativelly
+      --all-domains     work on all domains iteratively
       --domain string   specify the domain name of the instance (default "cozy.tools:8080")
   -h, --help            help for apps
 ```